Apple’s iOS 17 developer beta will come with measures to prevent unauthorized installations.

 It looks like Apple is working on changes to how iOS betas are handled to prevent people from installing iOS 17 development betas when they aren’t actually developers.

 Normally, installing a developer beta of any iOS software from Apple is a simple matter of getting your hands on a developer profile and applying it to your iPhone.
-That’s about to change soon, it seems, with Apple already having steps in place to ditch Profiles in favor of something new.
+That’s regarding to change soon, it seems, with Apple already having steps in place to ditch Profiles in favor of something new.

 POCKET-LINT VIDEO OF THE DAY